alfa-sw/alfa_cr6/doc/setup_platform_RBPi_alfaCR6.md

 1. [A stop job is running for Session c2 (or c3) of user pi](doc/issues_setup_platform_RBPi_alfaCR6.md#issue-5)
 1. [email connection issue](doc/issues_setup_platform_RBPi_alfaCR6.md#issue-6)
 1. [installation gcc-8-base errors](doc/issues_setup_platform_RBPi_alfaCR6.md#issue-7)

+A script has been created to perform the corrective operations concerning points 1 and 5.
+The script can be found [here](../target_scripts/target_scripts.sh)
 ______________________________
 [back to top](#top)